gbpaixao/vendorSmart-test/README.md

   }]
 }
 ```
+An authenticated endpoint to create a vendor;

-### Find Reachable Vendors (authenticated)
+### Find Vendors For Job (authenticated)
 Endpoint: `http://localhost:3000/find-vendors-for-job?jobId={jobId}`

-Explanation
+An authenticated endpoint that returns the potential vendors for a given job;

 ### Find Reachable Vendors
 Endpoint: `http://localhost:3000/get-reachable-vendors?locationId={locationId}&serviceCategoryId={serviceCategoryId}`

-Explanation
+A public endpoint that returns total vendors, number of compliant vendors, and number of not compliant vendors.
+All for a given job details (service category, location);

 ## Improvements

-Write what I would improve here:
-I would document the API using Swagger;
+API - I would document the API using Swagger.
+That way, all developers and API users would know exactly what to expect from the endpoints;

-I would move the authentication values to environment variables;
+Environment variables - I would move the authentication values to environment variables.
+That way, the authentication secrets would stay a secret.

+Database - I would use a database to store the data, instead of a file.
+It could be a SQL database, since there are some relationships between the data;

+Tests - I don't think there is a need of testing the API even further, because the application itself (domain and usecases) are tested.
+The scenario would be different if there were expected status values and specific responses.